 Financial difficulties – business taxpayers, companies, corporate entities

 If you are behind in your payments, the Tax Administration will send you a reminder.
-If you are unable to pay the tax by the due date printed on the reminder letter, you can ask for an extension of time.
+If you are unable to pay the tax by the due date given in the reminder, you can ask for an extension of due date.

 Requesting a payment arrangement because of temporary financial difficulties

-If you are unable to pay the tax by the due date printed on the reminder letter, you can ask for a payment plan to be agreed with you:
+If you are unable to pay the tax by the due date given in the reminder, you can ask for a payment plan

 Taxes that have been sent to the enforcement authorities must be paid to them

-The reminder may contain information on transferring your debt to the enforcement authorities.
-If the due date printed on the reminder has passed and the tax remains unpaid, we normally transfer the matter to the enforcement authorities.
+The reminder may contain information on transferring your debt to enforcement.
+If the due date printed on the reminder has passed and the tax remains unpaid, we transfer the matter to the enforcement authorities.

-If your tax has been sent to the enforcement authorities, you can no longer pay it to the Tax Administration.
-Instead, you must pay it to the enforcement office.
+If your tax has been sent to the enforcement authorities, you must pay it to them.

-Information on unpaid taxes is published in the Tax Debt Register
+Information on unpaid taxes is published on the Tax Debt Register

-The reminder may contain information on your debt being recorded in the register of tax debts.
-If the due date printed on the reminder has passed and the tax remains unpaid, we submit information on the unpaid taxes to the Tax Debt Register.
+The reminder may contain information on your debt being recorded in the Tax Debt Register.
+If the due date printed on the reminder has passed and the tax remains unpaid, we publish the unpaid tax on the Tax Debt Register.